Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Background

-Thus, these projections replace marginal distributions $q(x_1)$ and $q(x_0)$ in $q(x_0, x_{\text{in}}, x_1)$ by $p_1(x_1)$ and $p_0(x_0)$ respectively.
-This sequence $q^{k}$ monotonically decreases the \underline{forward KL-divergence} $\text{KL}(q^*||q^{k})$ at each iteration and converges to the solution of the Schrödinger Bridge $q^*$.
-However, since the prior process $p^{W^{\epsilon}}$ is used only at the initialization, the nonperfect fit in practice at some iteration may lead to deviation from the SB solution.
-This problem is called "prior forgetting" and was discussed in \citep[Appendix E.3]{vargas2024transport}.
-The \underline{continuous analog} of the IPF procedure is considered in \citep{vargas2021solving} and uses inversions of diffusion processes (see Appendix~\ref{app:continuous-ipf}).
+Thus, $\text{proj}_{1}$ and $\text{proj}_{0}$ replace marginal distributions $q(x_1)$ and $q(x_0)$ in $q(x_0, x_{\text{in}}, x_1)$ by $p_1(x_1)$ and $p_0(x_0)$ respectively.
+The constructed sequence $\{q^{k}\}$ converges to the solution of the SB problem $q^*$ and causes the \underline{forward KL-divergence $\text{KL}(q^*\|q^{k})$} to decrease monotonically at each iteration.
+In practice, since the prior process $p^{W^{\epsilon}}$ is used only for initialization, the imperfect fit may lead to a deviation from the SB solution at some iteration.
+This problem is called ``prior forgetting'' and was discussed in \citep[Appx.
+E.3]{vargas2024transport}.
+The authors of \cite{vargas2021solving} consider a \underline{continuous analog} of the IPF procedure using inversions of diffusion processes (see Appx.~\ref{app:continuous-ipf}).